jpmor/site/sitewiki/quotes.md

 > A law is a prediction of what the courts will do.

 `- Oliver Wendell Holmes Jr.`

+> Law forces us to distill things down to their essence.

+`- Mary Jo White`

 > Lawyers are on all sides of all questions.